Ajalkema/diamond-price-exploration/README.md

 ### Introduction

-In this project I explore a data set from Kaggle© containing information about diamonds.
+In this project I explore a data set from Kaggle containing information about diamonds.

 ### Install